 See the Attorney General’s Data Breach Notifications page for more details.

-Destroying Records
+Destroying records

 After the required state, federal, and your businesses’ retention periods for recordkeeping end, the employer must properly dispose of or destroy employees’ payroll and personnel records.